superfly/bfaas/README.md

 A coordinator that runs unsafe code in a work machine with strict time limits.

-# TODO

-No network policy is set on basher worker machines at the moment.
-This means that workers have access to the org's 6pn and can talk to other fly apps.

 # Design

 The `basher` program is installed in its own org as the `tim-basher` app.
 It accepts requests,